Poincare057/Mathrix_Segfault_Dataset/README.md

 DiabDSv2-DDS.csv: This gives the probability of diabetes.
 It is similar to bloodpressure(age), except for a different comorbidity (Diabetes), but isn't a function; a list of values.
 (Pragadeeshwar Kannan)

-mathrix-agetorespiratoryproblems.py : This gives the probability of respiratory comorbidities returning a list indexed by age using a four degree polynomial function
+mathrix-agetorespiratoryproblems.py : This gives the probability of respiratory comorbidities returning a list indexed by age using a four degree polynomial function.(Krishna Singh)

 ProbabilityWRTAge.py: The function probabilityByAge(mu) is a probability distribution over age of covid patients, returning a list indexed by age.
 At any age A  this gives the proportion of cases where the patients are of age A. It is a Gaussian; sums to 1.
 (Harsh Modani)